Money makes the world go 'round - or at least money makes it easier to get around. Read on for tips on spending money in Germany.

 It is also possible to change money or cash traveler's cheques at any bank for a fee.

 Paying with a credit card is not common.
 Most Germans simply carry cash or pay with a debit card.
-Larger department stores and hotels accept credit cards, but smaller shops and restaurants generally do not.
+Larger department stores and hotels accept credit cards, but smaller shops generally do not.
 Restaurants and cafés rarely take credit cards and many don't accept debit cards either.
 It's a good idea to keep cash on hand.

 Tax is always included on the price tag.
 What you see is what you pay and value-added tax is19 percent.
 For selected items like books and food, as well as taxi rides, tax is only seven percent.